cerbero90/lazy-json/README.md

 ## 🔮 Usage

-Depending on our code style, we can call Lazy JSON in 3 different ways:
+Depending on our coding style, we can call Lazy JSON in 3 different ways:

 ```php
 use Cerbero\LazyJson\LazyJson;
 use Illuminate\Support\LazyCollection;

 use function Cerbero\LazyJson\lazyJson;

 // auto-registered lazy collection macro